Fault-tolerant hyperbolic Floquet quantum error correcting codes: Fault-Tolerant Memory Threshold

 The decoder's role is to find a set of errors, denoted as $C$, that would generate the same detection events, $D$, in the syndrome lattice.
 This set of errors is the proposed \textit{correction} by the decoder.
 Our MWPM decoder carries this out by finding a set of error edges with the minimum number of edges that has $D$ as their endpoints.
 The correction, $C$, is then the set of simple Pauli errors corresponding to these error edges.
 The combined effect of the occurred errors and the decoder's correction is linked to the error edges corresponding to $E+C$.
 Since both the error edges of $E$ and $C$ share $D$ as their endpoints, the error edges corresponding to $E+C$ have no endpoints and form closed paths in the syndrome lattice.
 Given the periodicity of the syndrome lattice in its hyperbolic $2D$ plane, these ${(2+1)D}$ loops can be either contractible or noncontractible.
 For each noncontractible loop within the hyperbolic manifold, there exists at least one logical operator that anticommutes with the set of errors of that loop.
 If $E+C$ comprises an odd number of loops that anticommute with a specific logical operator, the decoding process has resulted in a logical error impacting that logical operator.

-Figure~\ref{fig:logical_error_rate} presents the MWPM decoder's performance in correcting the physical errors for the hyperbolic Floquet codes listed in Table~\ref{table:code_family} \footnotemark[1].
-The numerically calculated logical error rates have been determined by running the decoder on the syndrome lattice after applying the physical errors over $3d$ rounds of check measurements, with $d$ the code distance.
-In Fig.~\ref{fig:logical_error_rate}(a), an error impacting any of the $2k$ logical operators is considered a failure in a decoding scenario.
-Conversely, in Fig.~\ref{fig:logical_error_rate}(b), we focus on solely a specific logical operator and assess decoder's performance concerning it.
+Figures~\ref{fig:logical_error_rate} and \ref{fig:EM_logical_error_rate} present the MWPM decoder's performance in correcting the physical errors for the hyperbolic Floquet codes listed in Table~\ref{table:code_family} \footnotemark[2], under the \textit{phenomenological} and \textit{entangling measurements} error models, respectively.
+The numerically calculated logical error rates have been determined by running the decoder on the syndrome lattice after applying the physical errors over $3d$ rounds of check measurements, with $d$ the code distance\footnotemark[3].
+Then we can examine whether each logical operator has been impacted by an error by counting the number of loops in $E+C$ that anticommute with it.
+In Fig.~\ref{fig:logical_error_rate}(a) and Fig.~\ref{fig:EM_logical_error_rate}(a), an error impacting any of the $2k$ logical operators is considered a failure in a decoding scenario.
+Conversely, in Fig.~\ref{fig:logical_error_rate}(b) and Fig.~\ref{fig:EM_logical_error_rate}(b), we focus on solely a specific logical operator and assess decoder's performance concerning it.
 Since these codes are based on symmetric graphs (as discussed in Sec.~\ref{sec:hyperbolic_Floquet_code}), the resulting logical error rate is independent of the specific equivalence class of the chosen logical operator.
-Hence, Fig.~\ref{fig:logical_error_rate}(b) would be the same, up to numerical variations, if any other specific logical operator were chosen.
+Hence, Fig.~\ref{fig:logical_error_rate}(b) and Fig.~\ref{fig:EM_logical_error_rate}(b) would be the same, up to numerical variations, if any other specific logical operator were chosen.

 At high physical error rates, both defined logical error rates saturate at a maximum value.
 This saturation value is 0.5 for the \textit{specific logical operator error rate}.
-The reason behind this is that the combined effect of too many errors on a logical operator is equal to an unbiased coin toss: in half of scenarios, there may be an even number of noncontractible loops in $E+C$ that cross this logical operator once, hence cancelling each other's effects and leaving the logical operator unaffected.
+The reason behind this is that the combined effect of too many errors on a logical operator is equal to an unbiased coin toss: in half of scenarios, there may be an even number of noncontractible loops in $E+C$ that cross this logical operator once, hence canceling each other's effects and leaving the logical operator unaffected.
 For the \textit{any logical operator error rate}, however, the probability that $E+C$ has no effects on any of the $2k$ logical operators of a code is $1/2^{2k}$, which vanished as $k$ increases.
 Therefore, this logical error rate saturates at $\sim1$ for larger codes.